iCMDdev/swift-rp2350-lvgl/README.md

 > Why is there so little Swift code in this repo, compared to C?

 This is because the Pico display communication and LVGL porting / display configuration was made in C (following their documentation).
 I might port them to Swift later, but either way, everything is still controlled from within `Main.swift`.
-One can take this further and create a project / device and write its main logic in Swift (UI, other peripherals etc.) upon this example.
+One can take this further and create a project / device and write its main logic in Swift (LVGL UI, other peripherals etc.) upon this example.